-Low level concerns follow the same procedure for confidentially sharing disclosures with the Designated should ultimately be informed of all low-level concerns and make the final decision.
+Low level concerns follow the same procedure for confidentially sharing disclosures with the Designated Safeguarding Team, or they can be discussed with a line manager or HR representative first.
+The DSO should ultimately be informed of all low-level concerns and make the final decision.